-Students participating in the Yellow Ribbon program will pay nothing out of pocket towards their tuition for the fall and spring semesters.
-Summer expenses will be determined by how much of the maximum award was used during the fall and spring.
+Students participating in the Yellow Ribbon program will pay nothing out of pocket towards their tuition for the fall, spring, and summer semesters.
 After the base award, Widener Law Commonwealth and VA will split the balance of the tuition due.
-The contribution will be paid by grant or scholarship with any previously awarded scholarship funds constituting the school's Yellow Ribbon contribution to that student.

-A student who anticipates receiving educational assistance under chapter 31, Vocational Rehabilitation and Employment, or chapter 33, Post-9/11 GI Bill ® benefits is provided with the opportunity to enroll in and attend classes, without any late fee being imposed, even if the student's anticipated educational assistance from the VA Educational Benefits has not yet arrived at the University.
+A student who anticipates receiving educational assistance under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill ® benefits is provided with the opportunity to enroll in and attend classes, without any late fee being imposed, even if the student's anticipated educational assistance from the VA Educational Benefits has not yet arrived at the University.
 In addition, a student will be able to utilize all University student services, including the library.